dfo-mar-mpas/can_marinefish_ref/README.md

   2.1 _‘esearch’_ and _‘efetch’_ species names and gene names according to list.
 Include or do separate searches for alternate naming schemes (e.g., small/large ribosomal sub-unit).
 Specify GenBank format for downloads and do not download RefSeq entries as these are duplicates.<br>
   2.2 Note missing species by looking at files with zero size.<br>
-  2.3 Concatenate all files into single GenBank formatted file.<br>
+  2.3 Concatenate all files into single GenBank formatted file.<a name="step2-3"/> <br>

 **3. Perform in _silico_ PCR** <a name="step3"/>